error

 In recent years, several dozens of cases of abuse of the au pair scheme were reported.
 Many au pairs were said to work more than 30 hours a week and had to carry out heavy household duties.
 Moreover, au pairs are often in a dependent situation or come to the Netherlands to earn money for their family in their home country.
 For this reason, au pairs would be reluctant to report abuse of the residency scheme.

 Au pair agencies are not authorised to monitor compliance with the rules in host families.
-The police and National Labour Inspectorate are allowed to carry out inspections in case of suspected abuse.But for this, authorisation is needed from the public prosecutor to enter a house.
+The police and Dutch Labour Inspectorate are allowed to carry out inspections in case of suspected abuse.But for this, authorisation is needed from the public prosecutor to enter a house.
 Just like au pair agencies, the IND is not authorised to carry out inspections, but we can revoke an au pair’s residence permit.
 This can also prevent au pairs from reporting breach of the rules.

 New rules